 Parents of a child receiving Child Care for Children Experiencing Homelessness as described in D-600

-Parents with children receiving protective services child care, including parents of children authorized by DFPS for former protective services child care, as described in D-902, unless DFPS assesses a .
+Parents with children receiving protective services child care, including parents of children authorized by DFPS for former protective services child care, as described in D-902, unless DFPS assesses a PSoC.

-Rule Reference: §809.19(a)(1)(b)§809.54(c)
+Rule Reference: §809.19§809.54(c)

 B-603: Parent Share of Cost for Teen Parents

-Teen parents not covered under exemptions listed in B-602 must be assessed a .
-Teen is based solely on the teen parent’s income and family size as defined in A-100.
+Teen parents not covered under exemptions listed in B-602 must be assessed a PSoC.
+Teen PSoC is based solely on the teen parent’s income and family size as defined in A-100.

-Rule Reference: §809.19(a)(3)
+Rule Reference: §809.19

 B-604: Changes in the Assessed Parent Share of Cost during the 12-month Eligibility Period